-- Move the container to outdoors, where it gets at least six hours of sunlight.
-Cabbage plant thrives well in a good amount of sunlight, complete shade or partial shade will slow the growth of the plant.
+- Move the container outdoors, where it gets at least six hours of sunlight.
+The cabbage plant thrives well in a good amount of sunlight, complete shade or partial shade will slow the growth of the plant.

 - And cover the seedlings with horticultural fleece for a few weeks to save from diseases and pests.

 - The Container should be checked regularly to maintain moisture levels in potting soil.
 As the potting soil tends to dry out more quickly than the normal soil.

 - Just poke your finger 2 to 3 inches check moisture levels in the soil, water the plant if the soil is dry.
 Water the plants deeply, till water drains out of the draining holes once in a week.

 - Feed the plants with a liquid organic fertilizer once it starts forming heads.